MY ROLE

 DESIGN SOLUTION : Simplifying Wayfinding

-Based on the research findings and ideation, I designed the following solutions, focusing on three key aspects.
+Based on the research findings and ideation, we designed the following solutions, focusing on three key aspects.

 1. Simplifying Campus Navigation